 Wellness-obsessed consumers now have more tools at their disposal than ever before to help them “live their best lives,” as Oprah might say.

-While employer-sponsored health insurance helps individuals gain access to access to care, employer-provided wellness programs can help health maintenance by offering discounted or free gym memberships and other perks such as smoking cessation classes.
+While employer-sponsored health insurance helps individuals gain access to care, employer-provided wellness programs can help health maintenance by offering discounted or free gym memberships and other perks such as smoking cessation classes.
 As the Harvard Business Review reported, two-thirds of United States-based employers offer wellness programs of some kind, and a majority of those offer an incentive, such as reduced insurance premiums, to get more employees on board.
 Participants in these programs may also be using tools such as MyFitnessPal and wearable health trackers like FitBits.

 For a certain segment of the population, these tools aren’t enough.
 People with family histories of certain cancers and genetic diseases are increasingly investing in DNA analysis—whether it’s testing done in their doctor’s office or through online testing services such as AncestryDNA, 23andMe, National Geographic, and others.

 “There are all kinds of places that are creating, storing, holding, using your health information that aren’t covered by HIPAA,” said Kirk Nahra, JD, a partner at the law firm Wiley Rein.
 He notes that consumers with even a basic understanding of HIPAA don’t understand the difference between protections provided by HIPAA-covered entities and the protections offered to consumers by federal regulators and the individual 23andMe and AncestryDNA privacy policies.
 “That’s clearly a problem with the law.
 And… there’s a lot of discussion about whether we need to do something about that.”

 Read the Fine Print

 Several recent news articles have highlighted the risks of failing to read the privacy agreements that come with direct-to-consumer DNA testing services—AncestryDNA and 23andMe in particular.